jpehman/webauthn-guide/authentication.md

   - It's big endian, so you need to shift it into an unsigned int.
   - Compare it to the stored sign count
   - If it is greater than or equal to the stored sign count, update the stored sign count with the new `signCount`
-  - If it is less, then there is a possibility that the previate key was cloned and you should delete the registered public key
+  - If it is less, then there is a possibility that the private key was cloned and you should delete the registered public key

 ### Validation of the `userHandle`
 - Compare this to the `challengeJSON.user.id` created during the [Registration Ceremony](registration.md#registrationChallenge)